The Class Actions Law Review: Luxembourg

 It would, in principle, be possible to constitute a special purpose vehicle to collect the various claims through different assignments and subsequently commence proceedings against the defendants.

-The obvious advantage of assigning all claims to one single assignee is that the assignee is able to bring all claims in one single lawsuit against the defendants.
+The obvious advantage of assigning all claims to a single assignee is that the assignee is then able to bring all claims in a single lawsuit against the defendants.

 Joinder of related proceedings

-However, cases pending before different kinds of courts, under different procedures or in different instances cannot in principle be joined.
+However, cases pending before different kinds of courts, under different procedures or in different instances cannot, as a rule, be joined.
 This applies, for example, to multiple claims brought separately before the commercial section of the civil courts either under the standard civil written procedure or the commercial oral procedure.
 Parties can, however, agree to adjourn the pleadings under the commercial oral procedure until the proceedings conducted under the standard written procedure reach the pleadings phase.

 When faced with claims that are normally attributed to either the justice of the peace or the district court because of the amounts in dispute, it is theoretically possible to try and join all claims together, provided the various claims are filed before the same court.
-Article 18 of the New Code of Civil Procedure allows the parties to agree (either tacitly, or expressly through a signed joint declaration in court) bring proceedings before the justice of the peace where the amount under dispute would normally attribute the case to the district court.
-The district court's jurisdiction in terms of value is considered to be of public order, but a lower value claim can exceptionally be brought before it in case it is related to a claim that falls under its own jurisdiction.8
+Article 18 of the New Code of Civil Procedure allows the parties to agree (either tacitly, or expressly through a signed joint declaration in court) to bring proceedings before the justice of the peace where the amount under dispute would normally cause the case to be allocated to the district court.
+The district court's jurisdiction in terms of value is considered to be a matter of public policy, but a lower value claim can exceptionally be brought before it where it concerns a claim falling under its own jurisdiction.12